GPA Calculator

 How advanced courses boost your GPA

-Unweighted GPA uses a standard 4.0 scale for all courses.
-An A equals 4.0 whether it's in a regular class or an advanced class.
-This treats all courses equally.
+Uses a standard 4.0 scale for all courses.
+An A = 4.0 whether in a regular class or an AP class.
+Some schools use a 4.3 scale where A+ = 4.3 — select this in the calculator's Scale control.

 How to Calculate Cumulative GPA